Shopping for Home Appliances? Use the EnergyGuide Label

 What if there’s no EnergyGuide label on an appliance?

 Check to see if it’s hanging inside.
 If a label is missing and the retailer can’t help you, visit the manufacturer’s website.
 Or, look to see if the retailer has posted the label online.

 Are all EnergyGuide labels the same?

-No, they are appliance specific.
-Furnace labels don’t have operating costs; dishwasher labels have two costs — one for people who use electric water heaters, and another for people who use natural gas water heaters.
+Labels are appliance-specific.
+Furnace labels don't have operating costs; dishwasher labels have two costs — one for people who use electric waters heaters, and another for people who use natural gas water heaters.
 Still, all EnergyGuide labels give you a way to compare the energy use of similar appliances.